How to Compare String with Same Pronunciation in SQL Server

 Contact us

-Basic Soundex() Coding Rule:
+Basic Soundex() Coding Rule

 Every Soundex code contains a letter and three numbers, Such as a K-300.
 The First letter is the letter of your surname.
-The all other numbers are used for the remaining letters of the surname according to the Soundex guide shown below

 Kadiya is coded K-300 (K, 3 for the D, remaining letters disregarded).